 $100 of each $220 buy-in to this unlimited re-entry tournament will go directly to Support the Kid to help Nick’s great cause.
 The tournament starts off at 6:30pm but the fun will start long before the cards are in the air.

-Borgata Hotel Casino & Spa will be hosting a players’ party at Gypsy Bar from 4:30pm to 6pm with hors d-oeuvres and an open bar.
-After the party, players will head up to the convention center for a fun time while raising money for the charity and playing for cash prizes.
+Borgata Hotel Casino & Spa will be hosting a players’ party at Gypsy Bar from 4:30pm to 6pm with hors d’oeuvres and an open bar.
+After the party, players will head up to the event center for a fun time while raising money for the charity and playing for cash prizes.

 There will be a $1,000 cash bonus to the player who re-enters the most times before registration closes.
 The chip leader at that time will also receive a $1,000 cash prize, so be ready to gamble!

 We expect to see a lot of our friends in the tournament including big-name pros, poker fans, and plenty of stars from outside the poker world.
 We hope you can make it out and help us push the donations higher throughout the evening.

 If Chris hadn’t won the Main Event in 2003 you probably wouldn’t even know what hold’em is.
 He turned a $39 online satellite into a bracelet and $2.5 million while giving every Average Joe hope and single-handedly causing the poker boom in the process!